 Located on the southern ridges of Singapore, it is a 300 meters long bridge that connects the gardens of Mount Faber with the gardens of Mount Telok Blangah.
 Known as “the snake bridge”, due to its design of seven undulating wavy curve, is 36 meters in height and is the highest pedestrian bridge in Singapore.

 Beppu Hot Springs, Japan

-Beppu is one of the most famous hot spring spot in Japan.
-It offers a huge range of differente kinds of bathc, including hot water baths, mud baths, sand baths and steam baths.
+Beppu is one of the most famous hot spring spots in Japan.
+It offers a huge range of different kinds of baths, including hot water baths, mud baths, sand baths and steam baths.
 Part of it is Hells of Beppu, eight spectacular hot springs.

 Tree bridges of Meghalaya, India

 Tree Bridges of Meghalaya is a unique way to build bridges, because in the state of Meghalaya the bridges are not built, are planted.
 To see this eccentricity you need to travel to Cherrapunji, a town in Meghalaya Region, located in the northeast of India.
 This village is known to be the most humid of the planet, as monsoon rains lash their slopes each year and fill every little groove of water.
 On the slopes of these mountains grows a kind of rubber tree has an incredibly strong root system that flourishes luxuriantly.